swseighman/Basic-Native-Rest-Service/README.md

 There is also a `build-containers.sh` script provided to build the container images.

+Notice the variation in container image size for each of the options:
 ```
 $ docker images
 localhost/rest-service-demo         distroless       a3b1cc5886b8  3 days ago     49 MB